New publication in Argumentation: Assessing Classification Reliability...

 Annotation reliability as a preliminary for corpus research

-— Posted in Taal by
+— Posted in Taal & Literatuur by

 On Friday 17 February, 2023 I gave a talk in the Sociolinguistics Series at Leiden University Centre for Linguistics (LUCL), entitled Annotation reliability as a preliminary for corpus research.
 Thanks Marina Terkourafi, Janet Connor, and Arie Elsenaar for organizing this series!